 Chess, one of the oldest and most popular board games, played by two opponents on a checkered board with specially designed pieces of contrasting colours, commonly white and black.
 White moves first, after which the players alternate turns in accordance with fixed rules, each player attempting to force the opponent’s principal piece, the King, into checkmate—a position where it is unable to avoid capture.

-In this article, we bring some of the most common chess mistakes made by players during the game of chess.
+In this article we bring some of the common mistakes made by players during the game of chess.

 A game of chess is divided into three distinct phases, known as the Opening, the Middlegame, and the Endgame, each of which has its own strategies (although there are many strategies that apply equally to all three).
 Not every game will feature all three stages – sometimes a game ends in the opening or the middlegame without ever reaching an endgame, and sometimes a game can go straight from the opening to the endgame with scarcely a middlegame at all.